DNA evidence in the O. J. Simpson murder trial: Edward T. Blake

 Dr. Edward Blake was retained by Simpson's defense team to discredit the DNA evidence.
-Blake is a world-renowned forensic scientist who pioneered the establishment PCR testing as a reliable forensic science.
+Blake is a world-renowned forensic scientist who pioneered the establishment of PCR testing as a reliable forensic science.
 The prosecution had tried to retain Blake before learning the defense had already done so.
 All of the DNA experts were familiar with Blake and Gary Sims, who ran the state department lab, was one of his students.

 He was slated to testify but was dropped from the witness list on March 30, 1995.
 After concluding his review of the case, he informed the defense that his testimony is not likely to be helpful.
 His review found nothing negative to say about the tests from the State Department and Cellmark Diagnostics, concluding those results are likely valid and If he testified he would have to turnover his reports stating the reasons why he reached that conclusion.
 He was subsequently replaced by microbiologist, Dr. John Gerdes.